-NOAA Weather Radio All Hazards Station WXL-75 near Holdrege Continues with Degraded Signal
+Update Regarding Degraded Signal on NOAA Weather Radio All Hazards Station WXL-75 near Holdrege/Atlanta, NE

-While this degraded signal does impact warning and forecast information being directly received in the WXL-75 listening area, NOAA Weather Radio All Hazards is not the only source of weather information.
+Remember, NOAA Weather Radio All-Hazards is not the only source of weather information.
 People within the typical range of WXL-75 should be extra diligent in monitoring warning and forecast information by following the weather via several different sources, such as: the NWS internet page, local broadcast and print media, social media web sites, private meteorological services, smartphone Apps, etc. There is no shortage of methods to receive warning and forecast information from the NWS.

-NOAA Weather Radio Transmitter WXL-75 broadcasts on a frequency of 162.475 MHz serves Buffalo, Dawson, Franklin, Gosper, Harlan, Kearney and Phelps Counties of South Central Nebraska.
+NOAA Weather Radio Transmitter WXL-75 broadcasts on a frequency of 162.475 MHz and primarily serves Buffalo, Dawson, Franklin, Gosper, Harlan, Kearney and Phelps Counties of South Central Nebraska.

 More information about this transmitter can be found by clicking HERE.